 With our national reach and millions of customers every week, we believe we are in a unique position to help improve the health of the nation.

-We believe in offering our customers choice so, alongside our traditional favourites, you’ll see a whole host of healthier options as part of our Balanced Choice range, including savouries, sandwiches, salads, porridge and soup.
+We believe in offering our customers choice so, alongside our traditional favourites, you’ll see a whole host of healthier choices, including our Balanced Choice range.
 Items in the range are all less than 400 calories and meet amber and green on the nutritional traffic light system for fat, saturated fat, salt and sugar.